 Unified Modeling Language (UML) is a standardized general-purpose modeling language.
 UML includes a set of graphic notation techniques to create visual models that can describe the very complicated behavior of the system.

 - Programming language

-Deployment of MBT in every organization obviously requires high amount of investments and effort.
-Following are drawbacks of MBT:
+Deployment of MBT in every organization obviously requires a high amount of investment and effort.
+Following are drawbacks of MBT in Software Engineering.

 - Necessary Skills required in testers

 - Learning curve time will be more